Gawain: Modern portrayals

 The character has appeared in a number of stage productions and operas, mostly interpretations of Sir Gawain and the Green Knight.
 Particularly notable among them is the 1991 opera Gawain, with music by Harrison Birtwistle and a libretto by David Harsent.
-Gawain furthermore appeared in a number of video games, including as the protagonist of Chronicles of the Sword (1997).
+Gawain furthermore appeared in a number of video games, including as the protagonist of Chronicles of the Sword (1997) and Sonic and the Black Knight (2009), where he is a doppelgänger of Knuckles the Echidna.